Three weeks ago, it was a warm and sunny day in Italy and I was happily strolling around Venice, holding hands with my fiancé. Ehm…lucky girl, I know.

 The idea for his first bàcari was born during a lunch at La Vedova, while eating a warm octopus salad and thinking that the Italian word for octopus, polpo, would make a fun name for a restaurant.

-I got incredibly excited by the thought of building a version of a bàcaro in London: Venetian cicheti adapted for metropolitan sensibilities in a relaxed and slightly jaded urban setting. [quote from Polpo.
+I got incredibly excited by the thought of building a version of a bàcaro in London: Venetian cicheti adapted for metropolitan sensibilities in a relaxed and slightly jaded urban setting.
+[Polpo.
 A Venetian Cookbook]

 The look & feel of the book is great and the photograph is stunning, the only risk being that it is almost too pretty to be used!
 But at the same time, I hope to see this book in my kitchen in 20 years time, rugged, with yellow pages, splashes of tomato sauce, signs of its use showing off.
 That would make it even more beautiful.